-(6) The President shall sign all necessary certifications of the Senate, including enrolled bills and resolutions, journals, subpoenas and payrolls.
-His signature must be attested by the Secretary of the Senate.
+26 (6) The President shall sign all necessary certifications of

-(7) The President shall approve the calendar for each legislative day.

-(8) The President is the chief administrative officer of the Senate, with authority for the general supervision of all Senate employees.
-The President may seek the advice and counsel of the Legislative Administration Committee.
+- (7) The President shall approve the calendar for each legislative day. - (8) The President is the chief administrative officer of the Senate, with authority for the general supervision of all Senate employees.
+The President may seek the advice and counsel of the Legislative Administration Committee. - (9) The President of the Senate is the authorized approving authority of the Senate during the term of election to that office. - (10) The President shall refer bills to committee upon introduction or reception in the office of the Secretary of the Senate. - \$10-60.

-EX.#1 6/14/89 SEN. RULES

-p.4

-(9) The President of the Senate is the authorized approving authority of the Senate during the term of election to that office.

-(10) The President shall refer bills to committee upon introduction or reception in the office of the Secretary of the Senate.

-Sl0-60.
 Succession.
-In case of the absence or disqualification of the President, the President pro tempore of the Senate shall perform the duties of the President until the vacancy is filled or the disability removed.

-(2) Whenever the President pro tempore of the Senate is of the opposite political party from that of the President, the following procedure applies:

-(a) If the President dies while in office, the members of his political party shall have the right to immediately nominate and elect an acting President of the same party.

-(b) If the President is absent for two or more legislative days or at any time after the 85th legislative day or at any time during special session of the Legislature but able and desirous of appointing an acting President to act in his absence, he may do so, or the members of his political party shall have the right to immediately nominate and elect an acting President of the same party.
+(1) In case of the absence or disqualification of the President, the President pro tempore of the Senate shall perform the duties of the President until the vacancy is filled or the disability removed. - (2) Whenever the President pro tempore of the Senate is of the opposite political party from that of the President, the following procedure applies: - (a) If the President dies while in office, the members of the President's political party shall have the right to immediately nominate and elect an acting President of the same party. - $\hbox{(b)} \quad \hbox{If the President is absent for two or more legislative} \\$ during special session of the Legislature but able and desirous of appointing an acting President to act when the President is absent, the President may do so, or the members of the President's political party shall have the right to immediately nominate and elect an acting President of the same party.

-(c) An acting President of the Senate shall have the powers of the President and supersede the powers of the President pro tempore.
+- (c) An acting President of the Senate shall have the powers of the President and supersede the powers of the President pro tempore. - S10-70.

-Sl0-70.
 President-elect.
-The President-elect nominated by the appropriate party caucus held in accordance with section 5-2-201, MCA, shall have the responsibility and authority to assume the duties of President of the Senate.
+The President-elect nominated by the appropriate party caucus held in accordance with section 5-2-201, MCA, shall have the responsibility and authority to assume the duties of President of the Senate. - S10-80.

-S10-80.
 Legislative Administration Committee duties.
-(1) The Legislative Administration Committee shall consider matters relating to legislative administration, staffing patterns, budgets, equipment, operations, and expenditures.

-(2) The committee shall have authority to act in the interim to prepare for future legislative sessions.

-(3) The committee shall approve contracts for purchase or lease of equipment and supplies for the Senate, subject to the approval of the President.

-(4) The committee shall consider disputes or complaints involving the competency or decorum of legislative employees referred to it by the President and recommend dismissal, suspension and or retention of such employees.
+(1) The Legislative Administration Committee shall consider matters relating to legislative administration, staffing patterns, budgets, equipment, operations, and expenditures. - (2) The committee shall have authority to act in the interim to prepare for future legislative sessions. - (3) The committee shall approve contracts for purchase or lease of equipment and supplies for the Senate, subject to the approval of the President. - (4) The committee shall consider disputes or complaints involving the competency or decorum of legislative employees referred to it by the President and recommend dismissal, suspension and/or retention of such employees. - (5) The chair of the Legislative Administration Committee